Tuttotorna/lon-mirror/README.md

 IRI > 0

-Ω̂ stable
+Ω̂ is stable

-OMNIA-LIMIT does not retry or optimize.
+OMNIA-LIMIT does not retry, optimize, or escalate.

 It marks the end of admissible structural extraction.